 This Is Not A Bug

-Thats Not A Bug By Lukesomm Coined by american computer programmer sandra lee harris in 1971 at digital equipment corporation. it's not a bug, it's a feature. (computing) what one user may consider a software bug, other users may consider to be a useful feature or an intentional consequence of the system's design. “a feature, not a bug” describes something that seems like a flaw, but is in fact intentional. netflix now requires text verification to log in, which is a feature, not a bug.
+Feature Not Bug Memes Programmerhumor Io Coined by american computer programmer sandra lee harris in 1971 at digital equipment corporation. it's not a bug, it's a feature. (computing) what one user may consider a software bug, other users may consider to be a useful feature or an intentional consequence of the system's design.
+Learn the correct usage of "this is not a bug as it is working as designed" and "this is not a bug it is working as designed" in english. discover differences, examples, alternatives and tips for choosing the right phrase.

 Comments are closed.